Brendan36/Portfolio/README.md

 Allow users to monitor and analyze their trading performance.
 With a focus on highly profitable businesses with alternative practices and projects which are not only transparent about their sustainability, but also transparent about their economic impact
-### *TRUST*
+### *HOPE*
 Purpose:\
-A web app that exposes the conflicts of interest which exist between regulatory bodies and industries.
-The app will include visualizations of the correlation between enabling sustainability and the economic impact while moving away from the current unsustainable universally accepted commercialization and exploitation of the world's natural resources.
+The app will include visualizations of the correlation between enabling sustainability and the economic impact while moving away from the current universally accepted unsustainable commercialization and exploitation of the world's natural resources.
+This web app will help us to recognize the "trustworthy" companies by exposing the conflicts of interest which exist between regulatory bodies and industries.
+The main objective being to re-establish hope (in those who are struggling to find any) for a better future.
 ### *How does my pet see the world*
 Purpose:\
 For those who are curious about how a pet sees the world, the app applies a grayscale filter to images to create a simulation of how a pet might see the world.